wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==

+= 3.4.4 =
+* Fixed issue that caused scans to not complete.
+* Fixed issue that caused scans to launch a large number of child processes due to very short scan timeout.
+* Fixed issue that caused websites that don't know their own hostname to not be able to scan.
+* Added workaround for a bug in Better WP Security breaking Wordfence due to their code overwriting the WP version.
+* Optimized the way we calculate max execution time for each process while scanning.

 = 3.4.1 =
 * Removed wfscan.php script and now using pseudo-ajax calls to fire off scans.
 Much more reliable.